 Pursuant to certain amendments to the Higher Education Act of 1965 (HEA), Villanova University must adopt and implement a plan to combat illegal file sharing.
 The following are the three primary requirements of the file sharing provisions of the HEA and the University's plans for ensuring compliance with them.

-To satisfy the requirement of using technology-based deterrent to reduce illegal file sharing, Villanova has chosen to use network access control (NAC) software as well as firewall filtering.
-NAC has the capability to identify file sharing software on a student's computer and inform users at that time about federal copyright law and University policy.
-Our firewalls currently block p2p ports.
+To satisfy the requirement of using technology-based deterrent to reduce illegal file sharing, Villanova has chosen to use a Next Generation Firewall to block P2P ports.
 To the extent practicable, the University may choose to implement additional filtering measures as technologies improve.

 Villanova's plan to educate and inform the community about illegal file sharing has several components.